Every year since 2008, the artists of the Taos Artist Organization (TAO) have held a Labor Day Studio Tour.

 Claire Haye who is known mostly for her jewelry and whimsical sculpture, is also a fine painter, ceramicist and writer, will for this outing, have wood block prints, mono types and paintings on view.

 Award winning writer, artist and all round super-woman, Taosena, Anita Rodriguez will open her home studio to the public this weekend as well.
 Do not miss this chance to meet this exceptional woman, and see the gorgeous home she built and works in.
+It’s becoming a growing trend for artists to create and display their works in their homes, and some have even gone as far as to build custom sheds that have been designed with their artistry in mind, first and foremost.

 The highly collected Fauvist painter and Swedish transplant, Inger Jirby, will open the doors to her Ledoux Street studio, allowing visitors a rare glimpse of the inner sanctum where she creates her color magic.